Behind the Small Hours Label, a Corked Tie-in Lodi Zinfandel

 The labels win the awards, the strip opens doors to less traditional wine-selling venues, and together, Corked the comic’s creators are popular guests at comic book conventions and shops, classic film festivals, illustration art museums and galleries, and vintage music venues (Small Hours is their second music tie-in label).

-Small Hours is also available to Traveling Vineyard’s consultants and hosts.
+The 2015 Small Hours Lodi Zinfandel is now available to Traveling Vineyard’s Wine Guides, Hosts and Guests.
 We’d like to know what you think.
 Have you tried it?
 What did you have it with?
 Does it live up to the name?